GanaOD/basic_functions_in_c/level03/pgcd/v1_bounded-linear-search/docs/v1.0/algorithm.md

 	Where values are captured/returned

 A single off-by-one error in these implementation details can make a mathematically correct algorithm fail in practice.
 This is why understanding these patterns deeply - like how loop termination interacts with when we check/process values - is crucial for reliable programming.

+# HIGH LEVEL

+Algorithm Description:
+It's a "Bounded Linear Search" or "Descending Linear Search" for the Greatest Common Divisor (GCD) Starting from the smaller of the two numbers
+Testing each potential divisor from highest to lowest until finding one that divides both numbers
+Mathematically: Finding the largest k where k|a and k|b (k divides both a and b)

+This is an intuitive but inefficient approach - O(n) complexity where n is the smaller input number.